 HRAP will provide applicants who qualify for reconstruction awards with standard program floorplan homes.
 HRAP offers 2-, 3-, and 4-bedroom homes; all standard floorplans include 2 bathrooms.
 Which standard floorplan the applicant receives is based on the number of bedrooms present in the storm damaged property and verified via the damage assessment.
-If the standard floorplan, in addition to site specifics are above the reconstruction award cap amount, HRAP will offer the homeowner applicant a smaller floorplan (not limited to but including reducing square footage or reducing bedroom configuration) that will meet the reconstruction award cap amount.
-To prevent the same circumstance for landlord applicants, HRAP will provide all landlord applicants 2-bedroom homes; all standard floorplan homes will include 2 bathrooms.
 Exceptions to reconstructed home bedroom/bathroom configuration will only be considered if overcrowding exists within the home or if an applicant elects to reduce the number of bedrooms and/or bathrooms to reduce a DOB gap.
-15 As it applies to homeowner applicants: